 - Currently, edits you make to a hosted WFS layer's metadata do not update the capabilities file of the underlying WFS service.

-- To view layer-level metadata on public layers with FGDC styling, your organization must allow anonymous access.
+- To view layer-level metadata for public layers with FGDC styling, your organization must allow anonymous access.
 If your organization is private—that is, if anonymous access is disabled—layer-level metadata for public layers is available by default with ISO styling.

 - Edits to layer-lever metadata are not synchronized with the item.
 Similarly, edits to item metadata are not synchronized with layer-level metadata.